texhex/BiosSledgehammer/README.md

 However, there are also cases where one family supports different form factors, and one of the form factors differs.
 For example, the *ProDesk 600 G2* comes in *TWR*, *MT*, *SFF* and *DM* form factors.
 The desktop mini (*DM*) has different hardware so it requires other settings.
 To support this, just create two folders: The first will match only the *DM*, so create a folder ``HP ProDesk 600 G2 DM``.
 For all other form factors, a partially matching folder named ``HP ProDesk 600 G2`` can be used.
 The *DM* will use his "private" folder, all other form factors will use the second folder.

+If you do not want to change anything for a given model, simply create a matching folder without any files in it.
+If no model folder at all is found, an error is generated.

+### SKU Model Folder

 As said before, BIOS Sledgehammer will try to locate a model folder named as the SKU of the current device first.
 A HP SKU is a seven-digit unique identification number for example *X3V00AV* or *Z2V72ET* (sometimes with an additional # and three more chars, e.g. *T6F44UT#ABA*) that identifies a given device and the configuration for it.
 It is recommended to use SKU folders only when required, as a SKU is rather meaningless.

 A typical example where you will need them is when you need to support the same model (e.g. EliteBook 820 G4) in two different configurations where those configurations require different settings.
 For example, an EliteBook 820 G4 without Intel vPro/AMT will not support *Intel Software Guard Extensions* (SGX).
 If you want to change the default BIOS setting for this feature, this will fail on the devices without vPro.

 In this case, create a folder named after the SKU of the non vPro devices (e.g. ``X3V00AV``) and delete the setting that changes the status of SGX.
 All other (with vPro) devices will continue to use the folder ``HP EliteBook 820 G4`` where the SGX settings remains unchanged.

-If you do not want to change anything for a given model, simply create a matching folder without any files in it.
-If no model folder at all is found, an error is generated.

 ## *Shared* folder